-Abhishek has funded healthcare for 45 patients in 11 countries.
+Abhishek has funded healthcare for 58 patients in 13 countries.

-Dennis is a young student from Kenya.
+Edga is a quiet boy from Kenya.
 He is the firstborn in a family of two and he likes to play football with other children.
 Edga lives with his grandmother because his mother unfortunately died five years ago.
 Edga was born with hemiplegic cerebral palsy.
 He also has clubfoot, a condition in which the foot is twisted out of shape.
-This causes difficulty walking and even wearing shoes.
-Fortunately, Dennis traveled to visit our medical partner's care center, AIC Cure International Hospital.
-There, surgeons will perform clubfoot repair surgery on May 2.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,224 to fund Dennis's clubfoot repair.
+This causes him difficulty walking and even wearing shoes.
+Fortunately, Edga traveled to visit our medical partner's care center, AIC Cure International Hospital.
+There, surgeons will perform clubfoot repair surgery on August 17.
+Our medical partner, African Mission Healthcare Foundation, is requesting $1,286 to fund Edga's clubfoot repair.
 After treatment, he will be able to walk well like other children and continue with his education.
 “My request is for my grandson to receive help and undergo surgery so that he can resume his studies and walk well like other children,” shared Edga’s grandmother.

-Kamsot is a 39-year-old rice farmer from Cambodia.
-He has three children, and enjoys playing with his kids and helping around the house in his free time.
-One year ago, Kamsot had an ear infection.
+Oudom is a third grade student from Cambodia.
+He has two older brothers, and enjoys playing games with his siblings after school.
+When he was four years old, Oudom had an ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
-For this reason, Kamsot experiences discharge, headaches, pain, and hearing loss.
-He often experiences difficulty communicating with others due to his hearing loss.
-Kamsot traveled to our medical partner's care center to receive treatment.
-On May 1, he will undergo a mastoidectomy procedure in his left ear.
+For this reason, Oudom experiences ear discharge, infection, itchiness, and hearing loss.
+He has a difficult time communicating others and is often unable to concentrate in class.
+Oudom traveled to our medical partner's care center to receive treatment.
+On January 2nd, he will undergo a mastoidectomy procedure in his left ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
-Our medical partner, Children's Surgical Centre, is requesting $842 to fund this procedure.
+Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-He says, "I hope that my son will no longer suffer from any infection and he will be able to hear clearly and will no longer have chronic ear infections."
+"I hope that my son will no longer suffer from any infection and he will be able to hear without any issues." -Oudom's Mother